A top of page original.jpg

 • Children are encouraged to be as independent as possible

-• Nappies are put into bags, provided by preschool, then into the bin
+• Dirty nappies are put into bags, provided by preschool, then into the bin

-• The changing mat needs to be sprayed and wiped with antibacterial cleaner after every use
+• The changing mat is sprayed and wiped with antibacterial cleaner after every use

 • If clothes need to be changed then the child’s own spare clothes are to be used first, as provided by parents, if none are available then preschool can provide spares